hyperledger-gerrit-archive/fabric-chaincode-node/README.md

 * linting: to make sure we enforce a somewhat consistent coding style
 * dependency sharing: the proto files needed by the fabric-shim are a subset of what the fabric defines in the "protos" folder.
 They need to get copied to the proper locations for things to work, including the "src/lib/protos" folder so the code can load them

-The "test" folder contains the unit and integration tests, as well as artifacts used by the tests
+The "test" folder contains the unit and integration tests, as well as artefacts used by the tests

 *Note:* npm 5 resolves the dependency "fabric-shim": "file:./src" by simply linking the folder "node_modules/fabric-shim" to the src folder, which makes it unnecessary to use a watcher.